Goals and Objectives

 - Attend campus sponsored events

-- Demonstrate ability to navigate the physical layout of campus
+- Demonstrate ability to navigate the physical layout of campus, and understand where essential services are located

 2. Transitions: Understand and negotiate the transition to college